 What makes it unique when compared to other learning platforms is that each course is focused on learning a specific task, typically in less than an hour.

-Not all courses are short, however, with some longer, more in-depth tutorials on software available as well.
+However, not all courses are short; there are also a lot of longer, more in-depth tutorials on software available as well.
 The longest I’ve seen is this Adobe Photoshop CC Advanced Training Course, which runs nearly 14 hours long (and is a great course to boot!).

 In addition to creative courses, Skillshare also has a social component, although it isn’t exactly at the level of a social media platform.
 You can share your work with classmates and join “Groups” of people with similar interests.
 I’ll talk more about this aspect later in this guide.

-Skillshare is an American company, and although nowadays its users are spread around the world, nearly all courses are offered in English.
+Skillshare is a North American company, and although nowadays its users are spread all around the world, nearly all courses are featured in English.
 The platform boasts more than 5 million users, most of whom are in the United States.

 How does Skillshare work?